MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.150.md

 (i) Species with formal allocations to the MS Coop Program are Pacific whiting, canary rockfish, and widow rockfish;

-(ii) Species with set-asides for the MS and C/P Coop Programs, as described in Table 2d, subpart C.
+(ii) Species with set-asides for the MS and C/P Coop Programs, as described in Table 1d and Table 2d to subpart C of this part.

 (2) *Annual mothership sector sub-allocations.* Annual allocation amount(s) will be determined using the following procedure: